 You’ll want to get off the boat after a couple of stops at Rajchawongse.
 Before walking along Ratchawong Road until it meets Yaowarat road – the centre of Bangkok’s Chinatown.
 You can read more about the Chao Phraya Riverboat on their dedicated website which features timetables and the fare costs.

 As I’ve discussed in previous articles featuring taxi’s within Bangkok please be sure that the taxi driver turns on the metre rather than pre-negotiating a price with you.

-Fun fact, despite our numerous trips to Bangkok we’ve never taken a bus in the city centre.
+Fun fact, despite our numerous trips to Bangkok we’ve never taken a bus in/around the city centre.
 However, it’s one transport method you can use to travel from Wat Pho to Bangkok’s Chinatown.

 You’ll be taking bus number #1, #25 or #53 from Charoen Krung Road next to Saranrom Park six stops to Khlong Thom Bus Stop.